JanisGeise/sparseSpatialSampling/README.md

 This seems to be a rendering issue in Paraview resulting from the sorting of the nodes.
 However, this issue should not be affecting any computations or operations done in ParaView or with the interpolated data in general.

+When exporting a grid from OpenFoam to HDF5 using the `flowtorch.data.FOAM2HDF5` converter, the internal nodes are also not displayed in Paraview.
+This supports the assumption that this is just a rendering issue.

 #### Messed up grid nodes in Paraview
 When using single precision, the grid nodes may be messed up in the x-y-plane when imported into Paraview in some parts of the domain.